 We seek to make a positive impact on the landscape, and on the profession.
 Our district-wide stormwater management system for Bay Meadows is one of the largest examples of built green infrastructure.
 We creatively approach urban ecology.
 For the SFMOMA rooftop sculpture garden, we engaged a lichenologist to help us develop an unprecedented garden that will slowly transform the building into a living organism.

-CMG’s team consists of three dozen architects and designers, led by four principals with distinct aesthetics and interests.
+CMG’s team consists of three dozen architects and designers, led by five principals with distinct aesthetics and interests.
 Our values are urban, social, and ecological.
 And we are located in the heart of downtown San Francisco — the city that is, in many ways, the overarching master project of our first decade and a half.